 Out-of-State Transfer - Adult

 You may transfer your valid, out-of-state driver license to Colorado.
 It will be used for identification purposes and to waive testing requirements.
-Per Colorado Revised Statute 24-60-1106, the license you previously held will be voided.
+Per Colorado Revised Statute 24-60-1106, the license you previously held will be voided (it will be marked with a single hole punch in the upper right corner).
 If you do not have your out-of-state driver license, you may provide a motor vehicle record from your previous state of residence to waive the written exam and drive skills tests, but you are still required to meet identity requirements.

 When visiting a driver license office, please bring the following (please see the application checklist for more information):

 - Your valid out-of-state driver license.
 If your out-of-state driver license is expired less than one year it can still be used to waive the Drive Tests.
 However, you will need to provide additional identification documents.

 - Your certified original state or county issued birth certificate to establish lawful presence in the U.S. (Proof of lawful presence (if U.S. citizen or permanently lawfully present in the U.S.).

 - Your certified original state or county issued birth certificate, a U.S. passport (if applicable), or military ID (if applicable) to confirm your middle name - Identification documents

 - If you are under the age of 18, an Affidavit of Liability or Guardianship (DR2460) must be signed by your parent/legal guardian in front of a driver license employee or notary